Facebook Owns Four Out of the Five Most Downloaded Apps Worldwide

 FB and messenger are pretty much one and the same.
 The other two are companies that Facebook bought to continue its dominance.
 If this does not show monopolization due to corp then I dont know what does!

-At least check the effin' links (Score:2)
+At least check the effin' links (Score:3)

 I know, nobody on